 1. Drink enough water.

 There are enough articles out there on the topic that you already know how important water is to keep the body functioning optimally.
+Drink enough to avoid feeling thirsty and do it throughout the day, not all at once.

 2. Work your core.

 Your core, or the trunk of your body, supports the rest of your body.
 A weak core can lead to back pain, especially if you find yourself sitting in front of a computer all day.
 A strong core will help you improve your balance, oxygen intake, and improve your posture.
+Creating a small space with rubber lock tiles in your apartment to do body exercise a bit every day will help you a lot to strengthen your core.

 3. Eat vegetables at every meal.